jenjwong/-jenjwong-awesomeVancouverMusicApp/README.md

 See bayBridged.sf for an example scraper.
 The fastest scrapers used a breadth-first-traversal of the DOM that matched data based on class and id selectors, but querying the DOM with specific selectors and using RegExp proved better for robustness and code-readability.

 Bands Nearby uses [Bluebird](http://bluebirdjs.com/docs/getting-started.html) promises to handle asynchronous actions.
-The Bluebird library was a better choice over native es6 promises because of helpful methods like async map and reduce and the ability to import and promisify entire libraries.
+Bluebird library was chosen over native es6 promises because of helpful methods like async map and reduce and the ability to import and promisify entire libraries.

 ## Tests

 Bands Nearby uses [Jest](https://facebook.github.io/jest/) with [Enzyme](https://github.com/airbnb/enzyme).
 Enzyme allows shallow rendering of components, making it easy to isolate tests.
-Shallow rendering in Enzyme renders components one level deep so a component can be tested in isolation of its children components.
+Shallow rendering in Enzyme renders components one level deep so a component can be tested in isolation of its child components.

 To execute the test suite run:
 ```